 “The inspiration of this third programme is a censored documentary by Algérian filmmaker Farouk Beloufa : Insurrectionnelle (1972).
 For this essay film, which would never be completed, Farouk Beloufa (1947-2018) gathered hundreds of hours of footage documenting the Algerian War of Independence.
 His intention was to reveal some of the less visible dynamics that shaped the Algerian liberation, and to bring to light the struggles taking place throughout what was then the Third World.
-However, his vision and the Marxist position of the film clashed with official views of a nascent Algerian state anxious to establish its legitimacy.
-The authorities assigned another team to re-edit the film which was then credited as a “collective work” and renamed “The War of Liberation”.
-Beloufa would only complete one feature film, Nahla (1979), one of the most beautiful in African cinema.
+However, his vision for film and its Marxist position clashed with official views of a nascent Algerian state anxious to establish its legitimacy.
+The authorities assigned another team to re-edit the film which became credited as a “collective work” and renamed “The War of Liberation”.
+Beloufa would only complete one feature film, Nahla (1979), one of the most beautiful works in African cinema.

 This screening will be introduced by Ali Essafi.

 A powerful musical film collage that charts the struggle for racial justice through found documents, archives and magazines.
 Alvarez was a committed filmmaker and talented editor, who worked for many years with Cuban newsreels and whose films express the struggle against imperialism, solidarity with oppressed peoples and a militant support for the Cuban revolution.